Descent of Hilbert C*-modules: The coalgebra of an adjoint pair of bimodules

 Suppose now that the image of $A$ under the action homomorphism lies in the ideal $\Compact_B(F)$ of \emph{compact} operators on $F$.
 Let $F^\adjoint$ denote the operator $B$-$A$ bimodule adjoint to $F$.
 Another theorem of Blecher \cite[Corollary 8.2.15]{BLM} identifies $\Compact_B(F)$ with the Haagerup tensor product $K=F\otimes^{\h}_B F^\adjoint$, and in \cite{CH-Kadison} we observed that the unit

 and the counit

 make $(F,F^\adjoint)$ into an adjoint pair of operator bimodules.
-See \cite{CH-Kadison} and \cite{Crisp-Frobenius} (where the opposite convention regarding left vs.~right modules is used) for more on this example.
-See also the recent preprint \cite{Blecher-Kaad-Mesland} for an analogue of $C^*$-correspondences, and `compact' operators thereon, for non-selfadjoint operator $*$-algebras. \end{example}
+See \cite{CH-Kadison} and \cite{Crisp-Frobenius} (where the opposite convention regarding left versus right modules is used) for more on this example.
+See also \cite{Blecher-Kaad-Mesland} for an analogue of $C^*$-correspondences, and `compact' operators thereon, for non-selfadjoint operator $*$-algebras. \end{example}

 \begin{example}[Subalgebras] Let $B$ be an operator algebra and let $A\subseteq B$ be a norm-closed subalgebra, which is nondegenerate in the sense that $AB=B=BA$.
 Then the unit

 and the counit

 make $({}_A B_B, {}_B B_A)$ into an adjoint pair of operator bimodules.
 The corresponding functors are the restriction functor $\opmod(B)\to \opmod(A)$, and its left-adjoint induction functor $\opmod(A)\xrightarrow{X\mapsto X\otimes^{\h}_A B}\opmod(B)$.
 Note that if $A$ and $B$ are $C^*$-algebras then this example is an instance of the previous one: $B$ is a Hilbert $C^*$-module over itself, with inner product $\langle b_1 | b_2\rangle = b_1^* b$, and we have $\Compact_B(B)=B$ (acting by left multiplication).
 Note further that the operator $B$-bimodule $C=B\otimes^{\h}_A B$ can in this case be identified with the closed linear span of the products $b_1*b_2$ in the amalgamated free product $C^*$-algebra $B*_A B$; see \cite[Theorem 3.1]{CES}, \cite[Lemma 1.14]{Pisier}, \cite[p.515]{Ozawa}. \end{example}